How to break production on Black Friday

 Well, as you have experienced, sometimes the great power brings great surprises.
 Surprises that in this case bring the production Kubernetes traffic down!

-Next week we will analyse what has happened and why the NGINX Ingress Controller crashed.
-We will, with surgical precision, dismantle the function that validates inputs.
-Finally, we will fix the issue using the test-first approach.
+In the second part of the story, we analyse what has happened and why the NGINX Ingress Controller crashed.
+With surgical precision, we dismantle the function that validates inputs.

 If you manage Kubernetes clusters, be aware that this bug affects NGINX Ingress Controller v3.7.0 or earlier!
 You can reproduce the steps in your cluster.
 But, as they say: